Check out our YouTube channel to see our independent and sponsor-free video reviews.

 I’ll explain each of the criteria that matter most and matter less in the following sections.

-For this review, I’ve compared what my research and testing shows are the best tubeless bike tires for everyday training and racing, most that have a puncture belt or equivalent.
+For this review, I’ve compared what my research and testing shows are the best tubeless bike tires for everyday training and racing.
+Most of them have a puncture belt or equivalent.
 These are best suited for the demands and expectations of road cycling enthusiasts.

 Using the criteria that matter most, I’ve chosen not to review or include in this latest update the tubeless tires whose tire loss rolling resistance isn’t in the top tier, are a bear to install, or are intended for time-trial racing.
 You can read more about which tires I didn’t include and why at the end of this post.